Skip to main content

 Friday 24 October 2025 until Sunday 4 January 2026 from 10:00 to 17:00

-Aided by an international team of 52 researchers, Kruithof collected 8,800 videos via social media, a total of 250 hours of video material featuring 1,000 dance styles from all 196 countries around the world.
-This material was edited into a four-hour rousing dance video installation with a total of 32 hours of moving images on eight screens.
+With the help of an international team of 52 researchers, Kruithof collected 8,800 videos from social media—totaling 250 hours of footage and featuring 1,000 dance styles from all 196 countries in the world.
+This material was edited into a four-hour dynamic dance video installation, shown across eight screens displaying a total of 32 hours of moving images.

 Dans in de stad / Dance in the city